madzimest/FastImagingPipeline/README.md

 3. Flux extraction, CASA’s `imfit` measures the flux density of the target in each image.
 Results are written to text files:
    - Light curve: time vs. flux (and error)
    - Spectrum: frequency vs. flux (if requested)
-4. Optional cleanup – Intermediate FITS files can be removed to save space.
+4. Optional cleanup, Intermediate FITS files can be removed to save space.

 The pipeline is parallelised using Python’s `multiprocessing` pool, and the SLURM batch script allocates the necessary resources.